dinethsiriwardana/connectivity_first/README.md

 ### Upgrading from 1.0.x to 2.0.0

-**Breaking Change**: The `ConnectivityFirstApp` builder function signature has changed to include connection quality.
+**Breaking Change**: The `ConnectivityFirstApp` builder function signature has changed to include connection quality and state.

 **Before (1.0.x):**
 ```dart